 1. M56 J9 2.Waterfront 3.
 Omega 4.
 Fiddlers Ferry 5.
-Birchwood - ×× - - - Land at M56 J9 falls entirely within flood zone 1 and therefore effects on flood risk are predicted to be neutral.
+Birchwood - xx - - -

+Land at M56 J9 falls entirely within flood zone 1 and therefore effects on flood risk are predicted to be neutral.
 To the north where further expansion could take place, there are several brooks, but the majority of the area is also within Flood Zone 1.

+Large amounts of Port Warrington and parts of the wider Waterfront area fall within flood zone 2/3.
+Consequently, a potential moderate negative effect is predicted.

+Land at Omega falls entirely within flood zone one, and therefore effects on flood risk are predicted to be neutral.
+Additional land for further expansion would also largely fall within Flood Zone 1, and effects would broadly be the same.

-0 ort Warrington and par ential moderate negat aterfront area fall within ted. flood zone 2/3. al land for further expa efore effects on flood ris largely fall within Flood At Fiddlers Ferry the site falls entirely within Flood Zone 1.
+At Fiddlers Ferry the site falls entirely within Flood Zone 1.
 Though the site is adjacent to the River Mersey floodplain, it ought to be possible to manage any issues on or off site.
-As such, neutral effects are predicted. rook, and is close to the ch, neutral effects are p •
+As such, neutral effects are predicted.

+At Birchwood, though the site is intersected by Fishington Brook, and is close to the Manchester Ship Canal, the developable area falls within Flood Zone 1.
+As such, neutral effects are predicted.